mgalgs/idleminer/README.md

     systemctl --user start idleminer.service

 And that's it!
+You can "enable" the `idleminer.service` if you'd like it to run anytime you're logged in (recommended):

+    systemctl --user enable idleminer.service

 Now when your computer is idle (as per `xprintidle`) for longer than the period specified in your `idleminer-environment` the `ethminer.service` will be kicked off and start mining.
 When `xprintidle` detects user activity again `ethminer.service` will be stopped.

 You can monitor the progress of `idleminer.service` and `ethminer.service`
 with: